 I’ve laughed.
 I’ve danced.
 I’ve loved.
 I’ve lost.
 I’ve traveled.
 I’ve forgiven.
 I’ve jumped into things, and people, and relationships that were scary.
 I’ve spent money.
 I’ve moved and made friends across the country.
 I’ve written and published a poetry collection.
 I’ve finished a faith-based book.
 I’ve fallen down, hard.
 I’ve given and received love.
 I dived into deeper faith.
 I cried.
 I felt.
 I broke.
 I healed.
 I wore damn flowers, and all the glitter I could.

 I know I’m far from perfect, far from the ‘ideal’ image I had in my mind for who I am and where my life ‘should’ be.
 But I’m happy, and honestly, maybe that’s all that matters.

-As I step into this year, 25, I’m holding onto those promises.
+As I step into this year, I’m holding onto those promises.
+I’m becoming even more of what and who I am.
 I’m holding onto this happiness.
 And I’m letting life pull and push me in whatever direction I’m meant to go.